MYQHY/PTS-Net/README.md

 ---

 ## 📢 News
-- **2026-06-18**: 🚀 All code has been released, and the pretrained model weights will be made publicly available later this month..
+- **2026-06-18**: 🚀 All code has been released, and the model weights will be available after the paper is accepted.
 - **2026-06-10**: 🚀 Project page is online.